BrightLocal/ApiDocs/source/includes/_auth.md

 ## Authentication Errors

-If there's a problem with your API key or expires one of the following errors will be returned:
+If there's a problem with your API key one of the following errors will be returned:

 ### Invalid API Key